Introduction

 3. Elasticity: How Responsive Are Consumers?

-• Inelastic Demand: If price changes don’t really affect how much people want to buy something, the product is "inelastic."
-Think of necessities like gas or medicine—no matter how much prices rise; people still need these products.
+• Inelastic Demand: If a product isn’t very sensitive to price changes —people don’t naturally change their desire to buy based on the price—then the product is considered “inelastic.”
+What about necessities like gas or medicine — whatever the prices, people will still need their products.

 4. Market Structures: Who’s Competing?